ExistsAndIs1/newral/README.md

 # Newral

 I recently started to learn about AI.
-Of course there are great libraries out there but I wanted to have something that makes it easy to test the different concepts to really understand them
+Of course there are great libraries out there but I wanted to have something that makes it easy to test the different concepts to really understand them.
-Also I wanted to have a playground to easily see how good different approaches work for different data sets I chose the name newral as its for newbies trying out neural networks and other AI related concepts
+Also I wanted to have a playground to easily see how good different approaches work for different data sets.
+I chose the name newral as its for newbies trying out neural networks and other AI related concepts

-In the implementation I tried to write as little code as possible and used classes trying to avoid "array index hell" So the data structures are in no way tuned for efficiency, rather I tried to make clear what actually is going on For every concept there should be at least one test to show it in action
+In the implementation I tried to write as little code as possible and used classes trying to avoid "array index hell".
+So the data structures are in no way tuned for efficiency, rather I tried to make clear what actually is going on.
+For every concept there should be at least one test to show it in action.

 Everything is still quite early stages but there are a lot of things you can do already